polidanilo/C-GreenPass-Tracker/README.md

 # GreenPass-Tracker (C and Linked Lists)

-## Overview
-This is the solution to my university practical exam for the course "Programming and Laboratory", Academic Year 2022/2023.
-By handling **dynamic data structures** in **C Programming**, the goal is to process an unsorted list of medical events (tests/vaccines) and generate a summary of each person's immunity status, presented in a dynamically created and maintained **sorted linked list**.
+This is the solution to my practical exam for the University of Ferrara (UNIFE) course "Programming and Laboratory", Academic Year 2022/2023.
+By handling **dynamic data structures** in **C Programming**, the goal was to process an unsorted list of medical events (tests/vaccines) and generate a summary of each person's immunity status, presented in a dynamically created and maintained **sorted linked list**.

 ## Key Concepts Demonstrated
 - **Low-Level C Programming:** Entirely implemented in C, showcasing proficiency with manual memory management.